Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "I looked in the mirror this morning and saw my old self," Shannen said, "back in my own surroundings, able to once again be the 'wild Shannen Doherty', as the press likes to call me, that I had been before all of this happened.

 "And you know...it no longer felt so good.
 I felt I was taking a step backwards in my life.
-I've changed a lot these past six weeks being Prue Halliwell.
+I've changed a lot these past two months being Prue Halliwell.
 I'm not the same person I was before.”
 She paused for a few seconds, then took a deep breath.

 “I don’t want to be the same person I was before,” she said.

-"Maybe this is what these six weeks were all about," Shannen continued.
+"Maybe this is what these two months were all about," Shannen continued.
 "It was more than only saving the world from demons.
 Maybe it was a lesson for us, to find out what we could really be, what we could really do.
-For others, for innocents...and for ourselves.
+For others, for innocents...and not least for ourselves.
+What is really important in our lives.
 And then it would be our choice if we wanted to do it."

 Shannen took another deep breath and looked at Alyssa and Holly.